KnpLabs/DoctrineBehaviors/README.md

 ```

 <a name="blameable" id="blameable"></a>
 ### blameable

+**Blameable is dependent on the [trackable](#trackable) behavior, you must use
+both the blameable and the trackable traits and subscribers to enable the
+blameable behavior.**

 Blameable is able to track creators and updators of a given entity.
 A blameable [callable](#callables) is used to get the current user from your application.